ds-modules/curriculum-guide/README.md

-# Welcome to the Connector Guide!
+# Welcome to the UC Berkeley Data Science Curriculum Guide!

 ## What is this guide and who is it for?

-The information in the guide is primarily intended for instructors who either currently are or will be teaching a course in the Data Science Education Program.
+The information in the guide is primarily intended for instructors who either currently are or will be teaching a course in the UC Berkeley Data Science Education Program: either a connector course, a data-enabled course, or a course featuring a data science module.
 However, anyone else who wants to learn more about the program, the courses, and the technology is encouraged to look through the guide.

 ## How should I use this guide?